Pa. voters blame Biden admin. for gas prices; poll

 While a historic measure was passed at the start of 2021 to permanently ban fracking in northeastern Pennsylvania, it only impacted two counties.
 The number of wells reported in 2020 was 17,441.

-The WHTM/Emerson College Polling/The Hill poll shows that 53.8% of Pennslyvania voters think the state should allow for more fracking, 28.7% would like less fracking, and 17.6% think the amount should not change.
+The WTAJ/Emerson College Polling/The Hill poll shows that 53.8% of Pennsylvania voters think the state should allow for more fracking, 28.7% would like less fracking, and 17.6% think the amount should not change.

 Republicans and Democrats disagree on how much fracking should go on in Pennsylvania.
 While Republican voters have a strong 75.1% saying yes to more fracking, 44.3% of Democrats are for less fracking.
 The Democratic voters are split within the party with 35.8% saying they are for more fracking and nearly 20% being okay with the current amount.